Faresalghazy/PiCa/README.md

  - Currently the Car.steer() function does not work with angles, but rather a small range, a future update could make the car move at exact angles rather than rotate right or left, and move forward and backward.
  - I am currently working on transmitting video from the Pi to the CarJoy app using UV4L and a Pi Cam module
  - PiCa is not *my* project, it is *our* project.
-I would be happy to see everyone contri
+I would be happy to see everyone contributing t

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY1OTk5MDMyN119
+eyJoaXN0b3J5IjpbNjg5MzE2NDM2XX0=
 -->